 11 Complaints and compensation

-If you feel some distress from participating in this study you may withdraw from this study if you wish and your care at Flinders Medical Centre and Repatriation General Hospital will not be affected in any way.
+If you feel some distress from participating in this study you may withdraw from this study if you wish and your care at Flinders Medical Centre, Repatriation General Hospital and Noarlunga Health Services, will not be affected in any way.
 By participating in this study you do not give up any of your legal rights.

 12 Who is organising and funding the research?

-This research project is being conducted by Dr Erin Symonds from Flinders Centre for Innovation in Cancer / Repatriation General Hospital and the research study is funded by a National Health and Medical Research Grant.
+This research project is being conducted by Dr Erin Symonds from Flinders Centre for Innovation in Cancer and the research study is funded by a National Health and Medical Research Grant.
 No member of the research team will receive a personal financial benefit from your or their involvement in this research project (other than their ordinary wages).

 13 Who has reviewed the research project?